A Global and Patch-wise Contrastive Loss for Accurate Automated Exudate Detection: Experiments

-To validate the efficacy of our proposed method, we leverage the Indian diabetic retinopathy image dataset (IDRiD) \cite{porwal2018indian} dataset for experiments.
-For our specific segmentation task, we utilize the subset which contains annotations for hard exudates.
-This subset consists of 81 color fundus JPEG images with a resolution of 4288$\times$2848, of which 54 are for training.
-Due to the limited size of the dataset, we take advantage of several data augmentation techniques, including random horizontal flipping, rotation, and brightness and contrast adjustment to prevent overfitting.
-In practice, the rotation degree is randomly selected from -180$^{\circ}$ to +180$^{\circ}$, and the scales of brightness and contrast variation are both from 50\% to 150\%.
-All images are resized and cropped into 256$\times$256 pixels in size as network inputs.
+We evaluate our proposed method on a benchmark dataset: the Indian diabetic retinopathy image dataset (IDRiD) \cite{porwal2018indian} due to its high-quality annotations.
+Specifically, we use the subset annotated for hard exudates.
+This subset comprises 81 color fundus JPEG images of resolution 4288$\times$2848, with 54 officially designated for training.
+Given the dataset's limited size, we employ data augmentation techniques such as random horizontal flipping, rotation (ranging from -180$^{\circ}$ to +180$^{\circ}$), and adjustments in brightness and contrast (scaling between 50\% and 150\%) to mitigate overfitting.
+For model input, all images are resized and cropped to 512$\times$512 pixels.